bbe2/MyLibrary-ACTIVE-paper-being-read/README.md

 # MyLibrary
--view in raw mode for list-
+---view in raw mode for list---
 Influential Text Books and Method Materials

 (in no particular order.
 1 star really like, 2 stars if use all the time, 3 stars simply dynamite)